Filter Content

 WEEKEND MASS TIMES FOR ST COLUMBA’S: It is always lovely for children and their families to attend Mass in our Parish.
 Currently Mass is celebrated each Sunday at 8:00am.

 In our Community....
-Save the Date - Father’s Day Liturgy and Lunch and Formation Days
+Save the Date - Father’s Day Liturgy, Lunch and Activities and Mission Fun Day (Socktober)

 Event |

 In our Curriculum....
-Module in Focus: Year 4
+Module in Focus: Year 3 – Encountering God’s Forgiveness and Healing

 Building Faith Together: Conversations for Parents and Kids